Measurement Lab (M-Lab) Speed Test Information

 What dashboards are available to me today to view speed test data from M-Lab?
 M-Lab provides premade dashboards to report on internet speeds, collected via their standard NDT (Network Diagnostic Tool), which are averaged over larger areas like school districts and counties.
 Data also includes provider speeds within those areas.

 What data can I view specifically from a school district perspective?
 M-Lab created a dashboard specifically at DPI’s request that can answer the following question: What are the average speeds within school districts, broken down by ISP?
-For information on how to use this dashboard, refer to the How to View Speed Test Data topic on this page.
+For detailed information about this report, refer to the District Broadband Speed Report Information page.

 Has the FCC provided household broadband guidelines?
 Yes.
 Their household broadband guidelines are here.